Eric-o7/Eric-o7/README.md

 ## Hi, I'm Eric Brown 👋

-In the past year I have learned Python, Go, and Javascript.
+In the past year I have learned Python, Go, Javascript, SQL, and Git.

 I have a technical background in electronics engineering through my time in the US Navy, and years of professional experience in business operations.
 I believe my background does lend itself to the mindset of a successful programmer.